-George covers Brooklyn for THE CITY with a focus on criminal justice and housing.
+George is a senior reporter for THE CITY with a focus on criminal justice and courts.
 He previously worked for WNYC and Gothamist, and has published stories with NPR, ProPublica, Esquire, and The Intercept among other outlets.

 Alyssa is a deputy editor with THE CITY and a former member of the NY Daily News editorial board.
 Previously, Katz was editor of The New York World and City Limits.
 She is the author of “The Influence Machine: The U.S. Chamber of Commerce and the Corporate Capture of American Life” and “Our Lot: How Real Estate Came to Own Us.”

 Richard is the editor in chief of The CITY.
 He was previously executive editor of HuffPost, where he also directed enterprise and impact journalism, and executive editor of The Nation magazine.